Many situations can contribute to depression, including diet, heredity, and chronic stress, which is one of the major causes of depression.

 The Cause Matters

-Many situations can contribute to depression, including diet and heredity.
+Many situations can contribute to depression, including diet, heredity and stress.
 Researchers at the University of Buffalo, in a 2015 study, found THC reduced chronic stress levels.
 Samir Haj-Dahmane, PhD., said:

 The Case For CBD